GIGA-AnimalGenomics-BLV/Public/PIC/R/README.md

 |``sampleName.args``-SIMPLIFIED_mergedIS.txt|Simplified table containing the merged LTRs results.
 Only the STRINGENT columns are reported|
 |``sampleName.args``-statistics.txt|Run statistics|

-Description of each field is contained in this github at [result field description]()
+Description of each field and an example is contained in this github at [result field description](https://github.com/GIGA-AnimalGenomics-BLV/Public/tree/master/PIC/R/OutputFields.description.xlsx)

 ---